gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 ## State Representative, 56th District

+_Long angry sigh_.

-_Long angry sigh_ Illinois is not a well-managed state.
+ Illinois is not a well-managed state.
 Say what you want about Republicans but the fault of Illinois' mismanagement falls directly on Democrats.
 Mussman (the Democratic incumbent) is not particularly to blame for this but she's not particularly innocent either.